vannguyengd/gooddata-ui/docs/01_intro__why_gdui.md

 Even though this simplicity may be appealing, questions about flexibility and control immediately come to an engineer’s mind:

-It may meet the requirements now.
+It may meet the requirements _now_.
 But what if our requirements change?

 How much flexibility do we have if we want to change the built-in visualizations, interaction patterns, or other components?